-Those who use LATEX to format their accepted papers need to pay close attention to the typefaces used.
-Specifically, when producing the PDF by first converting the dvi output of LATEX to Postscript the default behavior is to use non-scalable Type-3 PostScript bitmap fonts to represent the standard LATEX fonts.
-The resulting document is difficult to read in electronic form; the type appears fuzzy.
-To avoid this problem, dvips must be instructed to use an alternative font map.
-This can be achieved with something like the following commands:
+Those who use $\mathbf{L}\mathbf{T}{\mathbf{F}}\mathbf{X}$ to format their accepted papers need 118 119 to pay close attention to the typefaces used.
+Specifically, 120 when producing the PDF by first converting the dvi output 121 of LATEX to Postscript the default behavior is to use non-122 scalable Type-3 PostScript bitmap fonts to represent the 123 standard LATEX fonts.
+The resulting document is difficult 124 to read in electronic form; the type appears fuzzy.
+To avoid 125 this problem, dvips must be instructed to use an alterna-126 tive font map.
+This can be achieved with the following two 127 commands:

-dvips -Ppdf -tletter -G0 -o paper.ps paper.dvi ps2pdf paper.ps
+129 dvips -Ppdf -tletter -G0 -o paper.ps paper.dvi 130 ps2pdf paper.ps